 Diet - chronic kidney diseaseRenal disease - diet; Kidney disease - diet

 You may need to make changes to your diet when you have chronic kidney disease.
 These changes may include limiting fluids, eating a low-protein diet, limiting salt, potassium, phosphorous, and other electrolytes , and getting enough calories if you are losing weight.

-You may need to alter your diet more if you kidney disease gets worse or if you or if you need dialysis.
+You may need to alter your diet more if your kidney disease gets worse, or if you need dialysis.

 - Fruits, breads, grains, and vegetables.
 These foods provide energy, as well as fiber, minerals, and vitamins.

 - Hard candies, sugar, honey, and jelly.
 If needed, you can even eat high-calorie desserts such as pies, cakes, or cookies, as long as you limit desserts made with dairy, chocolate, nuts, or bananas.

 Fats can be a good source of calories.
 Make sure to use monounsaturated and polyunsaturated fats (olive oil, canola oil, safflower oil) to protect your heart health.
 Talk to your provider or dietitian about fats and cholesterol that may increase your risk for heart problems.

 Low-protein diets may be helpful before you start dialysis.
 Your provider or dietitian may recommend a lower-protein diet based on your weight, stage of disease, how much muscle you have, and other factors.
 But you still need enough protein, so work with your provider to find the right diet for you.